tweag/nickel/notes/overriding.md

 advantage of making merge commutative (in contrast with inheritance or the `//` operator), as in CUE, and to untie data definition from precedence
-specification: one can define a module where each field has a different priority, if it makes sense to group logically them.
+specification: one can define a module where each field has a different priority, if it makes sense to group them logically.
 With inheritance, values are required to be grouped in layers of the same priority, instead of logically.

 Summing up the differences between inheritance-based mechanisms and merge-based